-Scientists at the Cancer Research UK Cancer Therapeutics Unit at The Institute of Cancer Research, London and in our joint Drug Development Unit with our partner hospital, The Royal Marsden NHS Foundation Trust, developed the audit trail for a new era of modern precision therapies which target the molecular changes and abnormalities driving cancer cells.
+Scientists at the Cancer Research UK Cancer Therapeutics Unit at The Institute of Cancer Research, London and in our joint Drug Development Unit with our partner hospital, The Royal Marsden NHS Foundation Trust, developed the Pharmacological Audit Trail for a new era of modern precision therapies which target the molecular changes and abnormalities that drive the initiation, progression, evolution and resistance cancer cells.

 Many of these therapies have since been shown to be more effective and cause fewer harmful side-effects than traditional cancer drugs which tend to affect all diving cells in more of a blanket approach.